kwart/jenkins-snippet/README.md

 Footnote
 --------
-I have updated dozens of jobs with this tool, however, use at your own risk...
+ * I have updated dozens of jobs with this tool, however, use at your own risk...
+ * Some python libs, available as rpms, you will need:
+   * python-lxml
+   * python-kerberos
+   * python-urllib2_kerberos